urban-tep/DDF-SDD/source/computational/dlr-pc/MesosSchedulingandProcessing.rst

 State representation and persistent data
 ----------------------------------------

 The persistent data of this component is a list of current and processed jobs.
+It also accounts for the ressources spent on each job.

 Computational service and functions
 -----------------------------------